Spagnoli-Lab/spatial_pancreas_community_pipeline/README.md

 - `pciseq/` – pciSeq results and Tangram inputs.
 - `tangram/` – Tangram spatial AnnData, projected genes, mapping.
 - `tangram/post/` – postprocessing plots and cell-type counts.
+- See `docs/workflow_diagram.md` for a Mermaid diagram of the pipeline stages.

 ## Directory Structure